-6.23 Where the bank has not been fully nationalised but receives substantial support from the UK Government (greater than 40% ownership) the individual rating of the bank will not be taken into consideration and the relevant banks will be included on the Commissioner's lending list as prescribed by the Link Asset Services creditworthiness list as detailed in 6.14.
+- 6.23 A number of banks in the UK do not conform to the credit criteria usually used to identify banks that are of high credit worthiness.
+In particular, as they are no longer separate institutions in their own right it is impossible for an individual rating to be assigned to them.
+Due to Government ownership these institutions now have the highest short-term rating possible as they effectively take on the creditworthiness of the Government and deposits placed with them are effectively with the Government.
+Taking this into consideration they have the highest rating possible.
+As a result of this when deposits are being considered with these counterparties the limits will be in accordance with the Capita Asset Services creditworthiness list. - 6.24 Where the bank has not been fully nationalised but receives substantial support from the UK Government (greater than 40% ownership) the individual rating of the bank will not be taken into consideration and the relevant banks will be included on the Commissioner's lending list as prescribed by the Capita Asset Services creditworthiness list as detailed in 6.14.